seanokai/portfolio/README.md

 # portfolio website

-A website showcasing my graphic design portfolio pieces and videos.
+A website showcasing my design portfolio pieces and videos.

-I plan to have a three sections each showing various projects Ive done.
-I tend to deal with 3d, typography, photography and videography, UX/UI and web development.
-Much of my work has been accumulated from my vast experience in different media fields.

-*From time to time I will be coming back to update my readme.md*
+*Updated from time to time.. readme.md*

 ## Contact me